-Participants of seminars and other noncredit programs earn one CEU for each ten clock hours of classroom instruction attended.
+Participants of seminars and other noncredit programs earn One CEU for each ten clock hours of classroom instruction attended.

-COUNSELING SERVICES
+CAREER COUNSELING

-The Counselor provides assistance to students to help them maximize their personal, career, and academic competencies.
-Services offered include personal, career, and academic counseling.
-The Counselor provides consultation, educational programming, screenings, and a variety of academic or emotional skills building and enhancing seminars.
+The Dean of Students provides assistance to students to help maximize their personal, career, and academic competencies.
+Services offered include personal, career, and academic development activities.

-The Counseling office is located in Walton Hall room A. The business hours are 8:00 a.m. to 4:30 p.m.
+The Dean of Students office is located in Walton Hall 121, room A. The business hours are 8:00 a.m. to 4:30 p.m.
 Students can walk in for services, but appointments are preferred.
 Appointments may be made by calling 870-512-7890.
 The last appointment of the day is 4:00 p.m.
 Persons having questions may call or come by the office.

 Services offered include:

-- 1. Counseling Services.
+1. Assistance & Referrals.
 Adjustment to college life is a prerequisite to academic success.
 A student who has the necessary academic skills may find adjustment problems are the major reason for college failure.
-A counselor is available to assist students who seek increased understanding and insight into academic, career, and personal problems.
+The Dean of Students is available to assist students who seek increased understanding and insight into academic, career, and personal problems.
 An excellent relationship is maintained with mental health providers in the community.
-Students with special needs that would be better served in another setting may receive a referral to community based services. - 2.
-Career Counseling and Development.
+Students with special needs that would be better served in another setting may receive a referral to community based services.

+- 2. Career Counseling and Development.
 Students are offered the opportunity to investigate and define educational/career/life goals.
-The Counselor assists students to better understand their interests, abilities, aptitudes, and personality traits in relation to career goals and academic major.
+The Dean of Students office assists students to better understand their interests, abilities, aptitudes, and personality traits in relation to career goals and academic major.
 Various interests, abilities, and personality instruments are used in this process.
 The Counselor will assist in identifying the individual student's needs in order to provide a comprehensive assessment.
 This assessment serves as a starting point for the career counseling process. - 3.
 Student Development Programming.
 Workshops designed for students are offered throughout the year that focus on such issues as student leadership, communication skills, alcohol and drug abuse, self-esteem, assertiveness training, study skills, time management, and various other topics.

-CREDIT TYPES

-ADVANCED PLACEMENT (AP)
+CREDIT TYPES ADVANCED PLACEMENT (AP)

-The Advanced Placement Program, sponsored by the College Board, offers high school students the opportunity to participate in challenging college-level course work.
+The Advanced Placement Program, sponsored by the College Board, offers high school students the opportunity to participate in challenging college level course work.
 Students can receive advanced standing or advanced placement credit.
 ASU-Newport awards AP credit for several courses.
-A list of the courses and minimum AP score for credit can be obtained from the Office of Admissions/Registrar.
+A list of the courses and minimum AP score for credit can be obtained from the Office of Enrollment Services/Registrar.